xjxyys/dive-into-deeplearning/README.md

-# dive-into-dl
+# dive-into-deeplearning
- my solution for dive-into-dl
+ my solution for dive-into-deeplearning